By Jody Paglia Tanzman, RD,LDN,CLC

-As the New Year approaches, I find myself with the sudden urge to reevaluate my kitchen.
-The holidays seem to lend itself to an accumulation of unwholesome food by way of gifts from co-workers, holiday parties, etc. What better way to usher in a virtuous 2014 than to purge those guilty items and create an organized pantry full of healthful ingredients now?
+As the new year gets underway I find myself with a sudden urge to reevaluate the contents of my kitchen.
+The holidays seem to lend themselves to an accumulation of unwholesome food by way of gifts from co-workers, holiday parties, etc. What better way to usher in a virtuous 2017 than to purge those guilty items and create an organized pantry full of healthful ingredients now?
 Have these top ten essential ingredients on hand to create delicious meals and snacks that keep you on track with your New Year’s resolutions.

 1. Chia Seeds